-SPAN 1 (C-ID SPAN 100) Elementary Spanish 90 hours lecture, 18 hours laboratory Grading: letter grade or pass/no pass
+SPAN 1 (C-ID SPAN 100) Elementary Spanish

 This is the first course in Spanish.
 It introduces students to the four skills necessary for language acquisition: listening, speaking, reading and writing.
 It is not recommended for native speakers of Spanish or for students who have completed one year of high school Spanish with a grade of B or better.
 Students will learn the sound system and basic grammatical structures.
 This course exposes students to everyday situations and cultural topics of the Hispanic world.
 It is not recommended for native speakers of Spanish.
 Transferable to UC or CSU; see counselor for limitations